Educate yourself before you give birth! Here are the best books and documentaries to prepare for a natural pregnancy and birth!

 A documentary by former talk show host Ricki Lake, this film will make you re-think everything you’ve been taught about the way birth works in the United States.
-Now, I will say there is leaning towards home births in this video, but my take-away from it was that I just needed to be very prepared for a hospital birth.
+Now, I will say there is leaning towards home births in this video, but my takeaway from it was that I just needed to be very prepared for a hospital birth.
 I’m not sure if it still is, but when I was pregnant with my toddler this was on Netflix!

 I know, I know–the name!
 Yes, I don’t even like to say it (blush).
 But this documentary was super helpful when I watched it within days of giving birth to my second child.
 Now, I won’t say that my birth was all that this dvd portrays it can be, but I utilized many of the breathing and relaxing exercises that I saw the women in this video use.
-Now, be warned that this video does contain some nudity!
+Be warned that this video does contain some nudity!